PROVOSTIAL FUND FOR THE ARTS AND HUMANITIES

 If granted, recipients will be required to:

 - Return any unused funds to the Committee.
-If the funds awarded are for an event to be held in the following fiscal year or in the upcoming academic year, unused funds need only be returned after the event is complete and all expenses covered by the award have been paid.
+If the funds awarded are for an event to be held in the upcoming academic year, unused funds need only be returned after the event is complete and all expenses covered by the award have been paid.
 If there is a question about timing for the detailed report or return of funds, please have your financial administrator contact our office.